Caring for Cats

 Osteoarthritis in Cats

 If your cat no longer appears interested in playing with her favorite mouse toy for hours on end, there may be a good reason – osteoarthritis.
-A chronic, degenerative joint disease that makes movement difficult and painful, osteoarthritis mainly strikes pets in their middle and senior years.
+It is a chronic, degenerative joint disease that makes movement difficult and painful.
+Osteoarthritis mainly strikes pets in their middle and senior years.
 However, younger animals can also be affected.
-In fact, studies show that approximately 20% of dogs have the condition in some form and, even though they are less prone, cats can also suffer from it.
+In fact, studies show that approximately 20% of cats have the condition in some form and, even though they are less prone, cats can also suffer from it.

 It can be heartbreaking to see your once lively, always active best friend begin to limp, or notice his or her obvious pain when moving around.
-There is, as yet, no cure for osteoarthritis, but there is a great deal that you and your veterinarian can do to decrease your pet’s discomfort and increase his or her mobility – especially if it is treated promptly.
+There is, as yet, no cure for osteoarthritis, but there is a great deal that you and your veterinarian can do to decrease your pet’s discomfort and increase their mobility, especially if it is treated promptly.

 Early warning signs of osteoarthritis: